tinoryj/ELECT/AE_INSTRUCTION.md

 Average: 1623.00; The 95% confidence interval: (1553.32, 1692.68)
 ```

-For the storage overhead evaluation, the result will be summarized based on the total, hot-tier, and cold-tier storage overhead.
+For the **storage overhead evaluation**, the result will be summarized based on the total, hot-tier, and cold-tier storage overhead.
 For example:

 ```shell
 [Exp info] Scheme: elect, KVNumber: 100000000, KeySize: 24, ValueSize: 1000